 However, life isn’t always that easy.
 Sometimes things go wrong, and you need to open up the lid and find out what it was.
 This appendix is a short description of how to run LATEX manually, via the command-line, instead of through your editor, and it also covers error messages, and a few internal details about viewing and printing.

 The editor wasn’t always the primary interface to TEX, except for actually writing and editing the document.
 Before editors with built-in LATEX controls became available, you had to leave your editor — or at least go to another window — and type a command to process your document, then another to view it or print it.
 For a small but significant number of people, running LATEX this way is still the order of the day.

-Maybe they’re working on a remote mainframe or supercomputer console with no graphics, just a 3270 or VT-100 terminal like those in Figure C.1;
+Maybe they’re working on a remote mainframe or supercomputer console with no graphics, just a 3270 or VT-100 terminal like those in Figure B.1 below;

 They might be using a smartphone where the editing facilities are limited and the scope for full menus entirely absent;

 Perhaps they are simply uninterested in all the bells and whistles of the modern interface, with too many menus doing things they can actually do faster typing instructions by hand;

 Possibly they’re using automation facilities that most LATEX editors don’t have, like the ability to apply the same edit to thousands of documents while you go and have a coffee or get on with something else;

 Or perhaps they are writing a system where LATEX is the embedded typesetter, so they’re actually working in a completely different scripting or programming language which does a lot of other things before calling on LATEX behind the scenes to do some typesetting.

-Before I go any further I’m going to assume at this stage that you have typed a document (for example Figure 1.2), and that you have saved it as a plaintext file with a filetype of .tex and a name of your own choosing, following the rules in the sidebar ‘Picking suitable filenames’.
+Before I go any further I’m going to assume at this stage that you have typed a document (for example Figure 1.2 above), and that you have saved it as a plaintext file with a filetype of .tex and a name of your own choosing, following the rules in the sidebar ‘Picking suitable filenames’ above.